koushikkarmakar99/podman_status_monitor/README.md

 - Node.js >= 20.x
 - npm >= 9.x
 - Podman installed and available in PATH
+- WSL installed and virtualization is enabled (Windows and Mac)
 - VSCode installed

 **Install Podman:**